ankowals/saf/README.md

-	a way to re-run failed test can be a nice addon a way to execute test remotely can be a nice addon a way to encrypt/decrypt test data can be a nice addon
+	a way to re-run failed test can be a nice addon a way to execute test remotely can be a nice addon a way to encrypt/decrypt test data can be a nice addon a way to integrate with network protocols (like diameter) simulator or others can be a nice addon

 ----------------------------------